christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 system to halt.
 -->

-To describe a fault-tolerant approach that is useful, it must be specified which faults[^1] the system can tolerate.
+To describe a fault-tolerant approach that is useful, it must be specified which faults[^faults] the system can tolerate.
 No system can tolerate all kinds of faults (e.g. if all nodes crash permanently), so we need a model that describes the set of faults allowed.
 There are different types of such faults and two major models to describe them [@bracha1983resilient]:

+[^faults]: A _fault_ is the initial root cause, including machine and network problems and software bugs.
+A _failure_ is the loss of a system service due to a fault that is not properly handled [@farooq2012metrics].
+The probability of a fault manifesting itself as a failure is not uniform: only a few faults actually cause a system failure, and the actual system downtime is caused by an even smaller group of faults.
+When thinking about fault detection, it is therefore important to identify and focus on this small, but significant group of faults.

 \paragraph{Crash Failure/Fail-Stop.} Processes with fail-stop behaviour simply "die" on a fault, i.e. they stop participating in the protocol [@schlichting1983fail].
 Such a process stops automatically in response to an internal fault even before the effects of this fault become visible.
 In asynchronous systems, there is no way to distinguish between a dead process and a merely slow process.
 In such a system, a process may even appear to have failed because the network connection to it is slow or partitioned.
 However, designing a system as a fail-stop system helps mitigate long-term faulty behavior and can improve the overall fault-tolerance, performance and usability by making a few assumptions [@candea2003crash]: one approach to assuming such a failure is to send and receive heartbeats and conclude that the absence of heartbeats within a certain period of time means that a process has died.
 False detections of processes that are thought to be dead but are in fact just slow are therefore possible but acceptable as long as they are reasonable in terms of performance.
 With a growing number of processes involved in a system, such failure detection approaches can become slower and  lead to more false assumptions, so more advanced error detection methods come into play, for example based on gossiping [@renesse1998gossip] or _unreliable failure detectors_ as in the Chandra–Toueg consensus algorithm [@chandra1996unreliable].